-Five colourful flowers for March sewing.
+Five colourful flowers for March sowing.

 Looking back through my notes from last year, I just cannot believe how many different types of flowers I grew.
 I prefer to grow cut flowers to use for projects.
 You can grow cut flowers too by taking inspiration from the dazzling varieties recommended in this article.
 Sweet peas will provide trailing plants and aromatic flowers month after month whilst Begonias will give a vision of a full, luxurious plant.
-Both plants are easy to grow from seedling.
+Both plants are easy to grow from a seedling.

 Sweetpea seeds are small round hardy balls which will benefit from being soaked in water overnight before sowing.
 They are happiest living indoors during the colder months.
 This will enable them to grow and prevent them from getting leggy.
 I adore sweet peas and grow them myself.
 This year I have been booked to style a wedding with sweet peas.
 I am growing some new seeds at present and purchased them from Seedlynx.
 Seedlynx specializes in sweetpea seeds.